 Do I need to get rid of squirrels?

 The short answer is: yes.
 Quite apart from the irritation caused by the noise and their frantic rushing about, they also damage your home: there’s a very real risk of flooding and/or fire caused as a result of chewed electric wiring and plumbing pipes.
+This will need to be sorted as quickly as possible by contacting a professional plumber as well as an electrician like mzelectric.
+You may want to check them out here to see how you can be assisted in making your home safe again.
 The transmission of diseases from squirrels and the parasites and other insects that they carry with them may also be a problem.

 How do I get rid of squirrels?

 Using poison is not a good idea because if the squirrels die in your attic you’ll have created a bigger problem.
 As soon as you’re aware you have squirrels in your home, contact a professional pest removal company.
 Don’t delay – the last thing you want is an attic populated with litters of young squirrels.